swallowcamel/nancywiki/Bootstrapper.md

 ##Finding the right bootstrapper

-When the application starts up it looks for a bootstrapper one thats not made by Nancy but by you.
-If it doesn't find one it uses the `DefaultNancyBootstrapper`.
-You can only have __one__ bootstrapper per application.
-But when it finds more then one Nancy tries to be smart, and looks if one inherits from the other.
-When that is the case Nancy chooses the __most-derived__ bootstrapper.
+When the application starts up, it looks for a custom bootstrapper.
+If it doesn't find one, it falls back to the `DefaultNancyBootstrapper`.
+You can only have **one** bootstrapper per application.
+If there is more than one custom bootstrapper in your application, Nancy tries to be smart and looks if one inherits from the other.
+When that is the case Nancy chooses the **most derived** bootstrapper.

-This can be useful when you have several Nancy application that all use the same base bootstrapper settings.
-But they have some bootstrapper setting specific for some of the application.
+This can be useful when you have several Nancy applications that all use the same base bootstrapper settings.
+But they have some bootstrapper setting specific for some of the applications.

 ## Using AutoRegister